dandisy/webcore/README.md

 * As Admin App (no public site in frontend)

-run these command in your terminal (change YourModal to the name of your model to be generate )
+run these command in your terminal (change YourModel to the name of your model to be generate )

     php artisan generate:api_scaffold YourModel --fieldsFile=YourModel.json --datatables=true